Uplogix/docs/control-center-user-guide/installation-and-configuration/provisioning.md

 ```
 Run the command **ucc chkconfigon**.

 After that is run, reboot when you are returned to the command line prompt.
-If the server's hostname was set or changed, the change does not appear in the command prompt until your next session.